I see You in the vastness of the Universe,

 Whilst I am fully aware that we all get our own personal experiences when it comes to God, I feel that Loki has been misjudged badly and take the freedom to write about a side of this God that is often forgotten – Loki’s innocent, compassionate and loving side.

 However, it is good to keep in mind that Loki is an aspect of God that calls upon transformation of our nature, which can be an intense and painful process.
 Loki is not bound by moral concepts.
-(Kindly do not confuse “not bound by moral concepts”, with a free ticket to act imorally, because it actually means to be able to act from a deeper wisdom that lies beyond mental concepts – Loki made it a point to clarify this.)
+(Kindly do not confuse “not bound by moral concepts”, with a free ticket to act imorally, because it actually means to be able to act from a deeper wisdom that lies beyond mental concepts.)
 He makes me question myself and might make me do things or want things that lie beyond my comfort zone (physically, emotionally or mentally).
 When He does, He also makes me remember that I am never His (or anybody’s) victim.
 Loki really longs to set us free.
 He is not the one to blame when things in our life go wrong.
 Loki is simply not a Comfort-Zone God.
 He is a radical God who is not worshipped half-heartedly.
 In my own experience there is no compromise when you deal with Him and certainly no way of manipulating Him.
 And why would you want to anyway?

 Loki helps us discover who we truly are.
 Spiritual beings, powerful, beautiful, unbound and free.
 He is a God who gives us back our power, teaches us to take responsibility for our life, as well as to love and respect ourselves and others, and eventually transcend earthly bondage.
 If we are willing to face our own darkest depths, Loki shines the light that guides us back and He can be a great healer.